hsc996/t1a2_portfolio/README.md

 ## Website description

 The purpose of this website is to provide prospective employers and professional connections with insight into my experience, who I am and who I aspire to be.
-I've employed
+This website will prove as a professional platform to showcase my interests, passions, skills, experience, aspirations and values.

 - Purpose